-- Currency Risk is the risk associated with fluctuations in a foreign currency relative to the U.S. dollar.
-For example, a foreign company may report 25 percent earnings growth, but if its local currency depreciates by 10 percent relative to the U.S. dollar, the real growth rate is just 15 percent when the profits are converted back into U.S. dollars.
+This risk is associated with fluctuations in a foreign currency relative to the U.S. dollar.
+For example, a foreign company may report 25% earnings growth, but if its local currency depreciates by 10% relative to the U.S. dollar, the real growth rate is just 15% when the profits are converted back into U.S. dollars.

-- Interest Rate Risk is the risk of unfavorable changes to monetary policy.
-For instance, an emerging market economy may decide that its growing too quickly and act to contain inflation by hiking interest rates.
+This risk consists of unfavorable changes to monetary policy.
+For instance, an emerging market economy may decide that it is growing too quickly and act to contain inflation by hiking interest rates.
 These dynamics could have a negative impact on the value of financial assets that are priced based upon those interest rates.